Tanvik-hub/QuickEats-backend/README.md

 ## Title of the App:
 - QuickEats: Connecting Hungry Hearts to Happy Kitchens!

+- Currently i am developing frontend for this project!

 ## Contact
 - For any inquiries, please contact tanvikreddy24@gmail.com.